 This first year of the Chinese Classics strand is devoted to a study of the classic texts of early China.
 Students begin their investigation of Chinese thought through a close reading of the Analects of Confucius, taking a brief look at one of his adversaries, the philosopher Mozi, and then moving on to the writings of Mencius, Confucius’ most famous student.
 Next, students delve deeply into two Daoist classics, the Daodejing, a text in verse form that has been translated into as many languages as the Bible, and the Zhuangzi, a collection of stories and essays by China’s famous Daoist sage.
 Students then return to the Confucian debate through an investigation of the Xunzi, which expands on Confucius’s ideas but in ways significantly different from Mencius.
 Finally, students explore the social and political theories of the last major thinker of the pre-Qin period, Hanfeizi.

 Interspersed among the philosophical readings above, selections from the Five Classics will also be analyzed and discussed.
 These include the Shijing (Odes), the earliest collection of poetry in China; the Shujing (Documents), and the Chunqiu (Spring and Autumn Annals), two early historical works; the three Rites Canons, consisting of the Yili (Ceremonials), the Zhouli (Zhou Rites), and the Liji (Rites Records); as well as the Yijing (The Changes), a significant divinatory text.
-As some of the earliest Chinese writings, the Five Classics are truly foundational in the sense that they are the building blocks upon which later intellectual and literary writings are based.
+As some of the Bachelor of Arts in Liberal Arts 23 earliest Chinese writings, the Five Classics are truly foundational in the sense that they are the building blocks upon which later intellectual and literary writings are based.
 An understanding of these texts is crucial to comprehending almost all later Chinese thought.